 Location

-In the Saône-et-Loire department, where the borders of the Charolais, Beaujolais and Clunysois regions meet, this estate can be easily reached via the A6 motorway and the Central Europe Atlantic Route (RCEA) from Lyon in 1½ hours, Geneva in 2 hours and Paris in 4½ hours.
-Furthermore, Mâcon-Loché and Le-Creusot-Montchanin TGV train stations, with 1½-hour links to Pairs, are both a 45-minute drive away.
+In the Saône-et-Loire department, where the borders of the Charolais, Beaujolais and Clunysois regions meet, this estate can be easily reached via the A6 motorway and the Central Europe Atlantic Route (RCEA) from Lyon in 1 hour 30 minutes, Geneva in 2 hours and Paris in 4 hour 30 minutes.
+Furthermore, Mâcon-Loché and Le-Creusot-Montchanin TGV train stations, with 1 hour and 30 minute links to Paris, are both a 45-minute drive away.

-The area around the property is part of a UNESCO classification project involving the Charolais-Brionnais lands recognised for the quality and authenticity of their landscapes and environment.
-All shops and amenities can be reached in 10 minutes by car.
+The property is located in the heart of the Charolais region, renowned for its cattle breed of the same name and for the authenticity of its landscapes and environment.
+All shops and amenities can be reached in 10 minutes by car, while the towns of Paray-le-Monial and Cluny are 25 minutes away.

 Description